sneakysneak/docs/pages/connector-authentication/jotform_setup.md

 2. Scroll down to the 'Privacy' category of checkboxes

-3. Make sure 'Require log-in to view uploaded files' checkbox is **not selected**
+3. Make sure the 'Require log-in to view uploaded files' checkbox is **not selected**

 ### Connector Setup